 Wherever possible, we will try to resolve your problem through informal discussions with your manager or employer, before using formal procedures or legal action.
 Experience suggests that in most cases informal channels achieve the best results for everyone involved.

-If your MiP national officer is already representing a member or group of members on the opposite side of your case – e.g. someone who has made an accusation against you – your case will be dealt with independently by another MiP national officer.
+If your MiP rep or national officer is already representing a member or group of members on the opposite side of your case – e.g. someone who has made an accusation against you – your case will be dealt with independently by another MiP national officer.